Topics Map > Software Guides > Edpuzzle

 - Assign to a class: select this option to record students’ responses for your review.
 Select the appropriate class from the list below, or click “Add new class” to quickly create a new one.
 Select the “Start Date” and “Due Date” to the right, if desired.
 Click “Assign” when done.

 - Public Links: select this option to get a link to the video assignment that anyone can access without an account.
 Video assignments shared in this way won’t record responses.
-Copy the text in either the “Public Link” or “Embed Code” field, and paste it to share in the desired way (see ___ for details about adding it to Sakai).
+Copy the text in either the “Public Link” or “Embed Code” field, and paste it to share in the desired way (see Edpuzzle: Embedding Videos in Sakai for more details about adding Edpuzzle videos to Sakai).